CGATOxford/UMI-tools/doc/Single_cell_tutorial.md

 119 whitelist.txt
 ```

 Based on our prior knowledge that there were ~100 true CBs, we've probably slightly over-estimated the number of CBs here.
-We can visualise this by looking at the following plots which present the same data:
+We can visualise this by looking at the following plots which present the same data in different ways to help assess the threshold:

 ![Counts distribution](./cell_barcode_count_density.png)
 Figure 1. "expect_whitelist_cell_barcode_counts_density.png"